The One Foolproof Outfit for Men to Pack for Las Vegas

 Dark Jeans or Dress Pants

 Next up, pants.
 Keep it simple.
 There are two safe options: dark jeans and dark dress pants.
-Avoid ripped jeans, baggy jeans, or any sort of embellished jean.
+Avoid ripped jeans, baggy jeans, or any sort of embellished denim.
 Sweatpants and shorts are out of the question unless you recently released a smash hip-hop album.

 Wear a belt, preferably one that matches your shoes.
 Aside from stylish dress socks or a pocket square, you should avoid additional accessories.
 Leave your hat and sunglasses at the hotel.